Joy-Division/JoyDict/zoe3/readme.md

-# Guy Savage (Zone of the Enders 3)
+# Guy Savage

-Guys Savage is a rejected concept for a third Zone of the Enders title (also known as "Anubis 2").
-It was later repurposed as a secret minigame for Metal Gear Solid 3: Snake Eater.
+Guys Savage is a rejected concept for ZOE3 (a.k.a.
+Anubis 2).
+It was repurposed as a secret minigame in Metal Gear Solid 3: Snake Eater.
 The engine seems to have utilized code from both MGS3 and ZOE2.

-## Archive Files
+## Archive Data

-Two digests, calculated with the function ``GV_StrCode`` (24-bit), are stored in place of filenames.
-One is a 24-bit hash of the original filename sans its extension.
-The other is an 8-bit hash of the first character of the filename extension.

-**Note:** These are most often stored as two 32-bit integers.
+A 24-bit hash of the filename (sans extension) is calulcated with ``GV_StrCode()``, accompanied by an 8-bit extension ID.

 ### Filename Extensions

-Guy Savage inherited the extension ID system of MGS3, though some modifications have been made to the table.
+Guy Savage inherited the extension ID system of MGS3, though the mapping has been changed somewhat.

 ID       | Extension(s) | Shared w/ MGS3? | Notes
 -------- | ------------ | --------------- | -----